Blog Business Entertainment Environment Health Latest News News Analysis Opinion Science Sports Technology Videos World

 The U.S. Food and Drug Administration approved a single-dose vaccine to prevent infection caused by the chikungunya virus.

 The vaccine, Ixchiq, was approved for people 18 years and older who are at high risk of exposure to the chikungunya virus.
 The virus comes from infected mosquito bites.
-High exposure exists in tropical and subtropical areas of Africa, Southeast Asia and parts of the Americas.
+According to the Center for Disease Control and Prevention (CDC), high exposure exists in tropical and subtropical areas of Africa, Southeast Asia and parts of the Americas.

 However, exposure is growing throughout the world.
-There were five million reported cases in 15 years, which is why officials refer to the virus as an “emerging global health threat.”
+According to the FDA, there were five million reported cases in 15 years, which is why officials refer to the virus as an “emerging global health threat.”

 The vaccine was manufactured by a French company called Valneva Austria GmbH in early November, and was evaluated in multiple clinical trials.
 The FDA reported that the vaccine was given “accelerated approval,” which entailed a fast track because it’s potentially a life-threatening condition.
 The FDA also has a provision for a tropical disease priority review voucher, which according to the report, aims to encourage the development of new drugs in tropical areas.